SHS Supports Local Homeless Charity

 After sleeping on the streets, many volunteers returned home feeling emotional wrecks after feeling the realities homelessness.

-“We’re trying to understand what these people go through twenty-four-seven,” said Michala Roche, one of Outreach Angels founders, the evening before they slept on the streets.
+“We’re trying to understand what these people go through twenty-four-seven,” said Michala Roche, one of Outreach Angels founders.
 “We’re out here only for one night… It’s not much, but it’s going to give us a valuable insight.”

 The morning after, many of the volunteers were left feeling cold and unrested.
 “We’ve woken up and we’re cold to our bones,” said one of the volunteers.
 “We all woke up feeling really sad.”